-Geraldo Rivera Says ‘Latinx Is Not A Word,’ Garnering Mixed Reactions on Twitter
+Geraldo Rivera Says ‘Latinx Is Not A Word,’ Garnering Mixed Reactions On Twitter

 Rivera, who’s half Puerto Rican by way of his father’s heritage, seemingly does not believe in the term as a replacement.
 It’s not the first time the longtime media personality has weighed in on the term.
 Little more than a week ago, Rivera called the word “fake.”

 “Seriously, my dad was one of 17 proud Puerto Rican children.
 I have over 100 1st cousins.
 Our roots trace to the Taínos-the original Carib people.
-None of them and no Spanish person I know uses term “Latinx” it seems designed by a politically correct college professor.
+None of them and no Spanish person I know uses term ‘Latinx’ it seems designed by a politically correct college professor.
 It’s fake,” he tweeted.

 His November 18 tweet quoted one from the day before in which he jokingly wrote that “Latinx is for Gringx,” seemingly implying the term is only used by “Gringos,” a derogatory Spanish word for a foreign person of English or American descent.
 Rivera had discussed “Latinx” in March as well, in response to Republican political consultant and pollster Frank Luntz asking if anyone actually used it “in real life.”